axkoenig/grasp_refinement/README.md

-# grasp_refinement
+# Teleoperated Grasp Refinement
-Workspace for my Master Thesis on Teleoperated Grasp Refinement at Harvard Biorobotics Lab
+Workspace for my master thesis on Teleoperated Grasp Refinement at the Harvard Biorobotics Lab

 ## Install Software